 Domestic violence is defined broadly and many individuals are not even aware that they are in an abusive relationship.
 Jacksons’ Family Law team advise and assist with non-molestation order applications to prevent a person from continuing to threaten, harass or intimidate another.

 The police and magistrates have now put in place Domestic Violence Protection Orders which is to try and safeguard victims of domestic violence.
-These orders really only provide a short term solution as they only last 28 days where the perpetrator is not allowed any contact whatsoever with the victim.
+However, these orders really only provide a short term solution and the perpetrator will not be allowed any contact with the victim for 28 days only.

 - Non-molestation Order.
-This order usually lasts for 12 months and is required to prevent someone from using or threatening violence and also prevents them from intimidating, harassing or pestering you.
-You can apply for this order to be extended.
+This usually lasts for 12 months however, you can apply for it to be extended.
+It is required to prevent someone from using or threatening violence against you.
+It also prevents them from intimidating, harassing or pestering you.

-If any of these orders are breached the perpetrator can be arrested.
+If any of the orders above are breached, the perpetrator can be arrested.